 Multiple Slow Drains

 If you have multiple slow drains in your home, there may be a serious or a much deeper problem with your system of drains, vent lines, or even the main sewer line.
 A backed-up sewer or damaged drain line can hurt your home badly, instigating anything from floods to foundation problems.
-It’s unlikely you’ll be able to resolve the issues yourself, and we urge you not to call a plumber to uncover the problem.
+It’s unlikely you’ll be able to resolve the issues yourself, and we urge you to call a professional plumber to uncover the problem.

 Drainpipes: A network of drainpipes runs within your home, all leading to the main sewer line.
 Any material or substance that can cause your single drains to clog can make its way into your drainpipes and cause blockages that affect multiple drains.
 Older homes with galvanized steel stain pipes that run hard water might experience a buildup of limescale, which gradually restricts flow.